MARLIN: Multi-Agent Reinforcement Learning Guided by Language-Based Inter-Robot Negotiation: Introduction

-The primary contribution of this work is the development of a novel hybrid approach which augments MARL with dialogical LLMs that utilise inter-agent negotiation to generate natural-language plans which are then used to improve the in-training performance of cooperative robots, with no loss in accuracy compared to conventional MARL approaches.
-This approach is evaluated against MAPPO and an LLM baseline in a series of cooperative tasks where robots must navigate a narrow corridor and swap positions, both in simulation and on physical robots.
+In this work, we propose \textbf{M}ulti-\textbf{A}gent \textbf{R}einforcement \textbf{L}earning guided by Language-Based \textbf{I}nter-Agent \textbf{N}egotiation (MARLIN), a hybrid framework in which agents use LLM-mediated dialogue to negotiate natural-language plans that guide MARL training.
+By dynamically switching between reinforcement learning and language-model-based planning, MARLIN leverages the reasoning capabilities of LLMs to improve performance during the early stages of training while maintaining the final performance of conventional MARL approaches.
+To reduce training overhead, the system employs off-the-shelf language models without additional fine-tuning.
+The proposed approach is evaluated against MAPPO and an LLM-only baseline in cooperative navigation tasks where robots must traverse a narrow corridor and swap positions.
+Experiments are conducted both in simulation and on physical robots using local and remotely hosted language models.